chingchenms/llvm/docs/Coroutines.rst

     ret void
   }

+..
 This transformation is performed by `coro-split` LLVM pass.

 Avoiding Heap Allocations
 -------------------------

-A particular coroutine usage pattern which is illustrated by the `main` function in the overview section where a coroutine is created, manipulated and destroyed by the same calling function is common for generator coroutines and is suitable for allocation elision optimization which stores coroutine frame in the caller's frame.
+A particular coroutine usage pattern, which is illustrated by the `main` function in the overview section where a coroutine is created, manipulated and destroyed by the same calling function, is common for generator coroutines and is suitable for allocation elision optimization which avoid dynamic allocation by storing coroutine frame on the caller's frame.

-To enable heap elision, we need to make frame allocation and deallocation as follows:
+To enable this optimization, we need to mark frame allocation and deallocation calls to allow bypassing them if not needed.

-In the entry block, we will invoke `coro.elide`_ intrinsic that will return an address of a coroutine frame on the callers if possible and `null` otherwise:
+In the entry block, we will call `coro.elide`_ intrinsic that will return an address of a coroutine frame on the caller's frame when possible and `null` otherwise:

 .. code-block:: llvm